 Past and present haumāna in our online kamaʻilio classes, who hail from as far away as Kelemānia (Germany), Lākana (London), Konetikuta (Connecticut), Nūioka (New York), Keokia (Georgia), Kaleponi ʻĀkau (Northern California), Wakinekona (Washington state) to Kunia on Oʻahu, are now putting the grammatical concepts that they have learned over the years into practice and are having fun along the way.

-An introductory papa kamaʻilio is currently being put together for anyone who has attained a basic level of proficiency and who would like to practice their speaking skills in a safe and nurturing online setting.
+An introductory papa kamaʻilio is also available for anyone who has attained a basic level of proficiency and who would like to practice their speaking skills in a safe and nurturing online setting.
 This class is great for anyone who has taught themselves Hawaiian via books, tape cassettes, DVDs, videos or via other basic online language classes.
 This class is also great for former adult night school, community college, university students who want to review or pick up where they left off and strengthen their speaking skills.
 This class will also be offered three times a year.
 A minimum of at least three (3) semesters with a B grade or higher at the introductory level is required prior to moving on to the intermediate level class.